 Using boundaries and placement

-Boundary coupling is your friend with no sub.
-Placing the bar on a TV stand flush against a wall or wall‑mounting it will usually increase bass by several dB in the 40–80 Hz region compared with a free‑standing placement.
-Typical measured gains are in the range of about +3–9 dB depending on frequency and room — enough to turn thin bass into something pleasing.
+Boundary coupling is your friend when running without a subwoofer.
+Placing the bar on a TV stand flush against a wall, or wall-mounting it, typically increases bass by several dB in the 40–80 Hz region compared to free-standing placement.
+Measured gains usually range from +3–9 dB depending on frequency and room — enough to turn thin bass into something pleasingly full.
+It’s one of the simplest and most effective ways to unlock low-end potential without spending an extra cent.

 Practical placements:

-Example models: a Sennheiser Ambeo or Sony HT‑A7000 will still outperform most bars in a large room, but in a small living room a Sonos Arc placed close to the wall can sound surprisingly authoritative due to boundary gain and processing.
+For example, a Sennheiser Ambeo or Sony HT-A7000 will still outperform most units in a large room, but in a small living room a Sonos Arc placed close to the wall can sound surprisingly authoritative due to boundary gain and processing — a reminder that room conditions play just as big a role as the hardware itself when choosing All in One Soundbars.

 When to prioritize boundary‑coupled output